pachterlab/RLSRP_2025/README.md

-# RLSRWP_2025
+# RLSRP_2025

 This is the GitHub repository containing all code for the preprint
 **Creating Pan-Cancer Transcriptomic Mutational Signatures Using Varseek**
-by *Joseph Matthew Rich, Laura Luebbert, Delaney Sullivan, Reginaldo Rosa, Samuel Wagenaar, and Lior Pachter*.
+by *Joseph Matthew Rich, Laura Luebbert, Delaney Sullivan, Reginaldo Rosa, and Lior Pachter*.

 📄 **Full preprint:** [LINK]